-What happens if you get caught driving without a license in California?
-The state considers operating a motor vehicle without a valid license a crime, so depending on your situation, you could face fines or even time in jail.
+If you get caught driving without a license in California, you could face criminal charges.
+The state considers operating a motor vehicle without a valid license a crime, so depending on your situation, you could face fines or spend time in jail.

 If the police catch you driving without a driver’s license, do not hesitate to seek legal counsel to fight your charges.
-A Los Angeles DUI lawyer may help you mitigate the consequences of driving without a license and help with charges for more serious driving offenses.
+You can ask a Los Angeles DUI lawyer what if you get pulled over without your license, and your attorney can help you mitigate the consequences you’re up against.

 Is it Illegal to Drive Without a License in California?

 California considers it illegal to drive a motor vehicle without a valid license.
-The state uses Vehicle Code 12500 to charge and prosecute drivers who drive without proper licensure.
-You can face an infraction or misdemeanor charge when accused of a crime based on this code.
+The state uses CA Vehicle Code 12500 to charge and prosecute drivers who drive without proper licensure.

 What Are the Penalties for Infractions?

-In California, the court typically treats infractions as minor charges.
-If you get an infraction, the primary consequence is usually a small fine, which amounts to approximately $250 for most drivers.
+In California, the courts typically treat infractions as minor charges.
+If you receive an infraction, the primary consequence is commonly a small fine, which usually amounts to approximately $250.

 What Are the Penalties for Misdemeanors?